Mirko Antonucci

-Mirko Antonucci (born 11 March 1999) is an Italian professional footballer who plays as a winger or an attacking midfielder for club Bari on loan from Spezia.
+Mirko Antonucci (born 11 March 1999) is an Italian professional footballer who plays as a winger or an attacking midfielder.

 Professional career

 Roma

 Antonucci joined Roma at the age of 13, after being scouted by their legendary former player and coach Bruno Conti.
 He signed his first professional contract with the team on 28 September 2017.
 He made his professional debut for Roma in a 1–1 Serie A tie with Sampdoria on 24 January 2018, and he assisted Edin Džeko for his side's late equalizer.
 On 2 May, he made his European debut against Liverpool in a Champions League semi-final.

 Loan to Pescara

 On 19 July 2018, Antonucci signed to Pescara on loan until 30 June 2019.

 Loan to Vitória de Setúbal

 On 30 January 2020, he joined Vitória de Setúbal on loan until the end of the 2019–20 season.
 He had his loan terminated due to posting TikTok videos with him dancing, after a loss against Boavista.